ashutoshsao/Perps/DECISIONS.md

 Order and fill IDs are derived from the Redis stream entry ID that carried the command (its timestamp component), not from `uuid()` or `Date.now()`.

 This makes replay deterministic.
 If the engine crashes and reprocesses commands from the last snapshot, IDs generated at process-time would come out different on replay, breaking references (fills → orders, rows already written by `db-poller`).
 Deriving IDs from stream position means the same command always produces the same ID, first run or tenth.

+The same property is what makes `db-poller`'s writes safe to reprocess: it upserts by that same deterministic ID rather than inserting.
+A redelivered stream message — consumer-group crash, restart, rebalance, anything that causes the same entry to be read twice — overwrites cleanly on the second pass instead of erroring on a duplicate key or writing a duplicate row.

 ## Snapshot-to-R2 + stream-ID replay instead of writing every mutation to Postgres